verkag/impulse/README.md

 Some tests are located in tests/ folder.

+## Important
+Due to unspecified requirement, leading and trailing whitespaces are not allowed, separating is done with single space char.

 ## Issues
 #### Task uncertainties
 1. It is unclear what to do with events, that overdue ending time.